 Resources for Building Musicianship

-So let's dive right in - here are the exercises!
-All have been created on MusicTheory.net, which is an excellent free resource for teachers and students alike.
+All these exercises have been created on MusicTheory.net, which is an excellent free resource for teachers and students alike.
 These are designed to be a quick review or check-in on a concept, so each exercise is only 10 questions.
-And they don't even require being near a piano.
-If your piano kid tries one, and would like to email me the code with their score, please do!
-I'll enjoy seeing who's given it a shot and how we're progressing.
+And they don't even require you being near a piano.
+If your piano kid tries some, and would like to email me the codes with their scores, please do!
+I'll enjoy seeing their progress.

 Level 1 - Note names on keyboard and staff, and steps vs. skips.